-- There are eight instructional periods in the schedule cycle. - The greatly increased length of class periods allows for in-depth study and use of a variety of learning activities in the same class session. - Students and teachers have the opportunity to carry out entire projects or labs in one class period. - The decreased number of transitions between classes reduces the disruptions in the learning during the day. - Time spent starting and closing each class takes up much less of the total instructional time available to students. - Students have fewer subjects to focus on each day and fewer tests and homework assignments on any one day. - Students and teachers have increased opportunity for research, writing, projects and group work.
+- There are seven instructional periods plus a Pride Block period in the schedule cycle. - The greatly increased length of class periods allows for in-depth study and use of a variety of learning activities in the same class session. - Students and teachers have the opportunity to carry out entire projects or labs in one class period. - The decreased number of transitions between classes reduces the disruptions in the learning during the day. - Time spent starting and closing each class takes up much less of the total instructional time available to students. - Students have fewer subjects to focus on each day and fewer tests and homework assignments on any one day. - Students and teachers have increased opportunity for research, writing, projects and group work.